voedger/reqmd/design.md

 **Footnotes**:

 - If the file does not end with an empty line and the original FileStructure does not have CoverageFootnotes then a new empty line is added (to separate footnotes from the rest of the file)
+  - This is done when we're about to add the first footnote
 - New footnotes are added at end of file
 - No specific ordering of footnotes required